Sample Flow

 In order to assign a new non-existing modifier to a new product, you can provide the modifier to the Create Product request.

-To do this, your app can call Create Product with Create Product and assign a new option to the product by passing a the name, modifier_render_type and free_text_settings:
+To do this, your app can call Create Product with a new product and assign a new option to the product by passing a the name, modifier_render_type and free_text_settings:

 Copy